 From 1798 to 1801, President John Adams recognized a government led by Toussaint Louverture, a former slave, a self-educated black man and a fellow revolutionary.
-Thomas Jefferson was quite alarmed.
+Thomas Jefferson fond it alarming.

-Adams, who opposed slavery, saw Saint-Domingue as a useful ally, another new country trying to navigate a world dominated by hostile European powers.
-Adams established diplomatic and trade relations with Saint-Domingue.
+Adams, who opposed slavery, saw Saint-Domingue as a useful ally.
+He viewed it as another new country trying to navigate a world dominated by hostile European powers.
+So Adams established diplomatic and trade relations with Saint-Domingue.
 From 1798 to 1801, the U.S. government treated leaders of African descent with the same respect accorded Europeans.
 That wouldn’t happen again until after the Civil War.

 Saint-Domingue was the size of Maryland, but it created as much wealth for France as the 13 colonies did for England.